eextjcxltuires/GoHookah-Network/README.md

 # GoHookah-Network.

 This application was written in the studio.
-Initially, it was as an application for an internship, where they could evaluate my knowledge.
-Subsequently, when they saw, that I could write the application, they found investors, and the application went from a test version to a commercial one.
+Initially it was for an internship, where they could evaluate my knowledge.
+Subsequently, when they saw that I could write the application, they found investors, and the application went from a test version to a commercial one.

-After, I left the studio, had limited access to the previously written and did not have the source code.
-In this repository I am trying to at least some part of the past application, but without affecting the copyrights.
+Afterwards, I left the studio, had limited access to what I had previously written, and had no source code.
+In this repository, I am trying to at least partially restore the past app, but without affecting the copyright.

+There is no authorization with authentication, and some pages are missing.
+On top of that, the data used to come from the server and was connected: database, caching.

 ## Getting Started.